LivingLinda.com

 Love this photograph of Sacré-Cœur and want to support my work?

 Please consider purchasing this design in my RedBubble store.
-It's available on a variety of products.

 5. Champs-Élysées and Arc de Triomphe